A Fenchel-Moreau-Rockafellar type theorem on the Kantorovich-Wasserstein space with Applications in Partially Observable Markov Decision Processes: Optimal solution on weighted space

-\paragraph{$Q$ with a reference measure} Let us assume that there exists a reference (probability) measure $\varphi$ on $\mathsf Y$ such that $Q(\cdot | x',a) \ll \varphi(\cdot)$ for all $(x',a) \in \mathsf X \times \mathsf A$.
+\paragraph{A special case: $Q$ is supported by a reference measure} Let us assume that there exists a reference (probability) measure $\varphi$ on $\mathsf Y$ such that $Q(\cdot | x',a) \ll \varphi(\cdot)$ for all $(x',a) \in \mathsf X \times \mathsf A$.
 Note that POMDPs in many applications satisfy this assumption.
 For example, the assumption holds automatically if the observation space is finite.
 Hence, the density of $Q$ w.r.t.\ $\varphi$ exists and is denoted by $q(y|x',a)$.
 In this case, the iteration can be further simplified.
 Indeed, it is easy to verify that

 satisfy \eqref{eq:RM}.
 Under this setup, the calculation of iteration becomes much simpler.
 Suppose $\phi \in \mathscr B_{\tilde w}$ is convex and lower semicontinuous, then we have by Corollary \ref{coro:fm},